Sources of Financing

 a.
 European Bank for Reconstruction and Development (EBRD)

-The European Bank for Reconstruction and Development is the largest single investor in Eastern Europe and the Former Soviet Union and mobilizes significant foreign direct investment beyond its own financing.
+The European Bank for Reconstruction and Development invests in Eastern and Central Europe to foster the advancement of the private sector and mobilizes significant foreign direct investment beyond its own financing.
 The largest shareholder of the European Bank for Reconstruction and Development is the U.S. Government.
-EBRD’s programs are open to U.S. investors.
-The European Bank for Reconstruction and Development provides loan and equity finance.
+The ERBD’s programs are open to U.S. investors as long as their projects meet certain criteria.
+The European Bank for Reconstruction and Development provides loan and equity financing, trade promotion and advisory services to small and medium-sized businesses.